IgorMitiukliaev/APP5_SmartCalc_v4.0_Web_Python/README.md

 ## Part 5.
 Bonus.
 JS-charts

 - Implement the component related to rendering charts as a JS component with client-side rendering

+💡 [Tap here](https://forms.yandex.ru/cloud/64183038d04688004c656bb9/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.